paulonegrao/capoeira-design-plan/README.md

   * App icons
 * Prototypes

-Besides the conventional documentation, the Plan will also be supported by graphical tolls to produce more tangible descriptions/details about about the target interfaces' requirements (Wireframe, Mockups, Gifs, PhotoShop, etc.)
+Besides the conventional documentation, the Plan will also be supported by graphical tolls to produce more tangible descriptions/details about the target interfaces' requirements (Wireframe, Mockups, GIFss, PhotoShop, etc.)

 ![Capoeira Project Desciption](https://github.com/paulonegrao/capoeira-website/blob/master/images/project-description.png)